 2. Grocery Shopping Strategies

 In this post, I’m focusing on four key tips that I use to keep the family grocery bill under control with respect to planning and development of the family dinner menu:

 - Create 14-day dinner plans.
 I’ve talked about this tip before, but it is worth repeating.
 Menu planning is one of the very best ways I know to control the grocery bill.
 It requires about 90 minutes of my time twice per month.
 I create a menu and then build the grocery list based upon the dinners that were selected for the next 14 days.
 This process has kept us disciplined in eating the great majority of our meals at home and minimizing the temptation to simply go out for pizza or run down to the local fast food joint to avoid cooking.
 It also virtually eliminated those annoying quick runs to the store to get ingredients for one measly meal.
-For more details on my family menu planning, check out: Planning Your Dinner Menus In Advance to Save Big Money.
+For more details on my family menu planning, check out: This Little Trick Can Save You Thousands on Your Grocery Bill.

 - Don’t be afraid to go vegetarian!
 I know.
 But before you roll your eyes, keep in mind that, whether it’s pasta with a simple marinara sauce, Chinese stir fry dishes with rice, casseroles, or eggs, most vegetarian dishes are quick and easy to prepare.
 I make sure my 2-week dinner menus always include at least two or three meatless dishes.
 I know for many people mac & cheese is only served as a side dish, but in the Penzo household, it’s a main dish that we have at least once per month.
 I’m not talking about the boxed stuff either.
 I always make my mac & cheese from scratch; it’s quick and easy and the kids love it!
 In fact, it’s so easy that my son has been making it on his own since he was 11 years-old.